 2. A Memorial may contain additional parts or exhibits as necessary.

 3. The name of a Teams' School or country of origin must not appear in any way on the Memorial.
 A Team shall be identified only by its alias assigned by the Organiser.
 The alias shall be placed in the upper right-hand corner of the outside front cover of each Memorial.

 1. A Memorial shall be drafted in formal English.
-The usage of Latin maxims and foreign terms (e.g. Kompetenz-Kompetenz) is allowed in so far as they are widely accepted and known.
+The use of Latin maxims and foreign terms (e.g. Kompetenz-Kompetenz) is allowed in so far as they are widely accepted and known.

-2. The text including quotations within the text shall be Times New Roman 12-point; footnotes may be 10-point.
-The statement of facts and arguments shall be typed at 1½ line-spacing.
-All margins shall be at least one inch or 2.5 cm.
+2. The text including quotations within the text shall between 12 and 14 point in a standard, legible font; footnotes may be 10 or 11 point.
+The statement of facts and arguments must be 1½ line-spacing.
+All margins must be at least one inch or 2.5 cm.